firefly-iii/docs/docs/docs/how-to/firefly-iii/features/cli.md

 php artisan COMMAND:COMMAND
 ```

-### Third-party
+## Third-party

-Most third party systems like Heroku don't allow you to do this.
+Most third party systems, like Heroku, don't allow you to do this.